ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 Let's break this code into three parts:

-1. The `safe($url)` function takes the url argument specified in custom_feel_url parameter, decoded the url-encoded string and checks for certain strings in the url to prevent it against LFI, Command Injection and SSRF attacks.
+1. The `safe($url)` function takes the url value specified in custom_feel_url parameter, decodes the url-encoded string and checks for certain strings in the url to prevent it against LFI, Command Injection and SSRF attacks.
 Although SSRF filter can be bypassed by either using `0` or `LOCALHOST` instead of 127.0.0.1 to reach localhost.

 ```php
 function safe($url)